LiaScript/liascript.github.com/README.md

 #### Computer-Algebra

-An example of a Computer-Algebra-System (Algebrit), see xxx for more examples:
+An example of a Computer-Algebra-System (Algebrite), see http://algebrite.org for more examples:

 ```javascript
 x + x